OPS-E2E-PPE/VBA-Docs/api/Word.MappedDataFields.md

 keywords: vbawd10.chm2068
 f1_keywords:
 - vbawd10.chm2068
-ms.prod: word
 api_name:
 - Word.MappedDataFields
 ms.assetid: d67de1fb-f495-ff4a-f21d-fd165a96232c
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # MappedDataFields object (Word)

 A collection of **MappedDataField** objects that represents all the mapped data fields available in Microsoft Word.

 ## Remarks

 Use the **MappedDataFields** property of the **MailMergeDataSource** object to return the **MappedDataFields** collection.
 This example creates a tabbed list of the mapped data fields available in Word and the fields in the data source to which they are mapped.
 This example assumes that the current document is a mail merge document and that the data source fields have corresponding mapped data fields.

 ```vb